-As a Greeter Judge, you will direct the flow of voters & help with other duties as assigned.
-You observe activity near the entrance of the polling place & ensure that unauthorized individuals are not lingering & that campaigning is not taking place.
+As a Greeter Judge, you will direct the flow of voters and help with other duties as assigned.
+You observe activity near the entrance of the polling place and ensure that unauthorized individuals are not lingering, and that campaigning is not taking place.
 Duties include the following.

 - Welcome & guide voters. - For precincts using paper rosters, direct voters to either the Pre-Registered or Registration table. - You will have a Greeter's List that shows all the pre-registered voters in the precinct.
 When a voter arrives, check the list to see if they are registered or not.
-Direct them to the roster or registration tables as appropriate. - If a voter is not on the list & needs to register, use the precinct finder to confirm they are in the correct polling place.
-Explain the authorized proofs of residence they will need & direct them to the registration table. - o If a voter is not at the correct polling place, refer them to the correct location providing address & directions.
-Remind voter that voting ends at 8 p.m. & they must be in line by that time in order to vote. - Provide chairs for voters.
+Direct them to the roster or registration tables as appropriate. - If a voter is not on the list and needs to register, use the precinct finder to confirm they are in the correct polling place.
+Explain the authorized proofs of residence they will need and direct them to the registration table. - If a voter is not at the correct polling place, refer them to the correct location providing address and directions.
+Remind voter that voting ends at 8 p.m. and they must be in line by that time to vote. - For precincts using electronic rosters, direct voters to the check-in station. - Even if there are electronic rosters in the polling place, you will have a paper Greeter's List that shows all the pre-registered voters in the precinct.
+When a voter arrives, check the list to see if they are registered or not. - If a voter is not on the list and needs to register, use the precinct finder to confirm they are in the correct polling place.
+Explain the authorized proofs of residence and ask them to gather those documents before arriving at a check-in station. - If a voter is not at the correct polling place, refer them to the correct location providing address and directions.
+Remind voter that voting ends at 8 p.m. and they must be in line by that time to vote.